forentfraps/AntiRootkit/README.md

 Tested against publicly available usermode rootkits:

 - [r77](https://bytecode77.com/)
-- [My own one](https://github.com/forentfraps/rootkit-userland), since it does not replicate itself, however it does detect the altered processes
+- [My own one](https://github.com/forentfraps/rootkit-userland), it does not replicate itself, however the scanner does detect altered processes